Experimental graybox quantum system identification and control

 The results of the models training and testing as well as the control performance are reported in Table~\ref{table1}.
-The MSE evaluated at each iteration for training and testing sets is shown in Fig.~\ref{fig:training}a and Fig.~\ref{fig:training}b.
+The MSE evaluated at each iteration for training and testing sets are shown in Fig.~\ref{fig:training}a and Fig.~\ref{fig:training}b.
 The plot of the learning curve in Fig.~\ref{fig:training}a shows the superior performance of the GB in terms of accuracy compared to the WB.
 This is due to the constraints imposed by the physical model that is used to construct the Hamiltonian in the case of the WB.
-Evanescently coupled waveguide arrays, such as the one tested here, are typically assumed to have only nearest-neighbor coupling.
-Our results show that this assumption does not hold for the real device.
-Furthermore, the typical assumption of linear dependence on the voltage, does not hold perfectly either.
-On the other hand, the GB learns a general mathematically valid Hamiltonian, and thus is able to better fit the experimental data.
-The BB had more similar performance to GB compared to WB, with the main drawback of completely losing the physical picture.
+As detailed in Supplementary Materials B, the commonly-used device Hamiltonian is assumed to be tri-diagonal, real-valued, and linearly dependent on voltages.
+Our results show that these assumptions do not hold for a real device, and thus the degradation of the WB performance.
+On the other hand, the GB learns a general mathematically valid Hamiltonian and thus is able to better fit the experimental data.
+Initially, we designed the GB to enforce the Hamiltonian to be real-valued but otherwise arbitrary, and the fitting was not good.
+When we relaxed this assumption to allow a complex-valued Hamiltonian, the results were improved.
+Here we note that the Hamiltonian remains Hermitian to allow a unitary evolution, and thus it does not model losses.
+The normalization procedure (detailed in Supplementary Materials C) that we perform on the power measurements makes it unnecessary to model losses.
+The BB had similar performance to GB, with the main drawback of losing the physical picture.
 In terms of the testing performance, Fig.~\ref{fig:training}b shows that the three models do not overfit, as the final MSE of the testing set is close to the final MSE of the training set.
 This means that the models do not memorize the examples of the training set.
-In other words, there's no significant loss in the prediction accuracy.
-However, the GB and BB clearly perform better than the WB.
+In other words, the model generalizes--there's no significant loss in prediction accuracy--confirming that the dataset, the model structure, and the training algorithm are well designed.
+Furthermore, the GB and BB clearly perform better than the WB.